Fahim-Hsn/esp32-sensor-lab/README.md

-# ESP32 Sensor Lab 🔧
+## ESP32 Sensor Lab

-Welcome to the **ESP32 Sensor Lab** – a personal learning collection of beginner-friendly IoT projects using ESP32 and various sensors.
+Welcome to the **ESP32 Sensor Lab** a personal learning collection of beginner friendly IoT projects using ESP32 and various sensors.

 Each folder inside this repo contains:
 - Arduino code (`main.ino`)